petcupaula/automated-liquid-mover/rpi_liquid_mover_8pumps/README.md

     * The recipes should define how many parts of each liquid is required
 * The mapping of which liquids are available at each pump is defined in `pumps.json`
     * The mapping should be easy to update from an interface (TO-DO: do we support this over voice as well, or through a web interface/app only?)
-    * TO-DO: need to test whether the flow is different from liquid to liquid and if so, need to provide a way of defining this flow and using the value in preparing the drinks
+    * The flow does not appear to be different between liquids tested so fat, but if there are any major differences (for example: flow of vodka vs tomato juice) then we need to provide a way of defining this flow and using the value in preparing the drinks
 * A menu is created (`menu.json`) based on known recipes and available liquids.
 The menu defines what drinks can be made.
     * This menu should be displayed in an interface (TO-DO: if web interface/app, add images for each drink)
     * If the ingredients for the drink are not currently available, a drink will not be made, and the user must be informed (TO-DO: how to handle this for voice assistants? create interface for web/app)